JackShi148/HTTP-Caching-Proxy/README.md

 sudo docker-compose up
 ```
 Now the HTTP caching proxy is running properly, you can change the proxy of your web brower to test its functionalities.
+Remember to check docker-deploy/src/proxy.log to see all the details behind the screen.